 • “Fellow Consultant” – another PMC, another Management Consultant or a Consultant of another professional body;

 • “PMC” – an Individual that has been certified as a Practising Management Consultant by the PMC-CB;

 • “PMC-CB” – the Practising Management Consultant Certification Board of the Singapore PMC Certification Pte Ltd;

 • “Profession” – the profession of management consultancy;

-• “SBACC” – Singapore Business Advisory and Consultant Councils.
+• “SBACC” – Singapore Business Advisors and Consultants Council.